julienshim/jumpstart/README.md

 **Description**

-Jumpstart is a job application tracking built with MySQL, Node, Express to query and route data, Embedded Javascript (EJS) to generate the HTML, utilizes Sequelize ORM, Google Authentication, and follows the MVC design pattern.
+Jumpstart is a job application tracking app that helps users tracking every details about their job application such as important dates, tasks, related documents, links, networking events, related notes, and more.
+It was built with MySQL, Node, Express to query and route data, Embedded Javascript (EJS) to generate the HTML, utilizes Sequelize ORM, Google Authentication, and follows the MVC design pattern.

 **Setup**